 Admission to Herron School of Art and Design is based on the student's previous school record and a visual portfolio, with the exception of those entering the school as Art History majors.
 All Herron applicants must first be admitted to IUPUI.
 Students enrolled at other units or divisions of IUPUI may apply for Herron admission the semester before beginning Herron courses.
 To transfer, students must have at least 12 credit hours that apply toward a Herron degree and a 2.5 cumulative grade point average (GPA).
 IUPUI students must file an application for priority admission by November 1 for spring admission and March 1 for summer or fall admission.
 Please contact the Herron Office of Admissions and Student Services at (317) 278-9400 or herron4u@iupui.edu for more information.
-All students are admitted into Herron as Art History, or pre-art education, or pre-fine art majors.
+All students are admitted into Herron as Art History, pre-fine art majors, or VCD majors.